Banking will not become decentralized, but with blockchain, it will become accountable for both banks and clients.

 - Opinion

-European central bank execs are wrong — Intentionally or unknowingly? - Opinion
+European central bank execs are wrong — Intentionally or unknowingly?
+Banking will not become decentralized, but with blockchain, it will become accountable for both banks and clients.

 DeFi: A shrinking window of opportunity With regulators unlikely to change old-fashioned rules in favor of the emerging market, DeFi might be burdened under fraud and new portions of restrictions.